by Rick Alan

 Urethritis is usually caused by bacteria or viruses, including:

-Risk factors that increase your chance of getting urethritis include:
+Urethritis is more common in women.
+Other factors that may increase your chance of urethritis include:

 People with urethritis may not have symptoms, especially women.
 About half of men infected with chlamydia have no symptoms.